The cost of refilling repeat prescriptions can be high.

 According to superstition, thirteen is an unlucky number.
 But that’s only the case for your prescription medication if you don’t pay for a PPC.

-Placing thirteen prescription medication orders in a year will cost you £109.20, but a 12 month PPC will only cost you £104.00.
+Placing thirteen prescription medication orders in a year will cost you £114.40, but a twelve-month PPC will only cost you £104.

 A PPC will also save you the hassle of having to make sure you have enough money in your purse, wallet or bank account before you go to the pharmacy to pick up your prescriptions, meaning that you won’t be as strapped for cash or for time.